SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 We call the `history.pushState()` method and pass the parameters.

-The browsers ignores the second parameter, and that is why it is an empty string.
+The browsers ignore the second parameter, and that is why it is an empty string.

 Before we call `pushState()`, the URL will look like this: